aaleino/todoman/README.md

 Changelog
 =========

+18.12.2021:

+Raport will now include starting and ending dates.
+Bug fixes.

 12.12.2021:

 Major changes related to time tracking.
 The program now allows tracking time and storing settings in the edited file.
-Beware of bugs!!
+Beware of bugs!

 11.12.2021: